 The classics: Calming videos of cherry blossoms and Japanese Kabuki theater

 What says Japan more than cherry blossoms?
-As hanami—the Japanese term for cherry blossom viewing parties—turned into a COVID hunker down this year, even the locals might enjoy this.
-The Weather Channel, a Japanese company that, well, predicts the weather, has released a whole series of cherry blossom VR videos.
+During the first hanami—the Japanese term for cherry blossom viewing parties—of the pandemic, the Weather Channel, a Japanese company that, well, predicts the weather, released a whole series of cherry blossom VR videos.
 Our favorites for the most authentic feel are this one of nighttime cherry blossom viewing, a more serene version from the riverside in Arashiyama, and this stunning individual weeping cherry tree.

 If you aren’t high-tech enough yet (we aren’t) to own VR, how about this beautiful Kabuki play instead?
 Japanese theater is known for both its elaborate costumes and make-up as well acrobatics.
 Yoshitsune and the Thousand Cherry Trees is one of the most famous Kabuki plays and the Kabuki-za theatre in Ginza made it available online for free on its YouTube channel while the venue remains closed during the lockdown (sadly been taken down now that it’s open again).
 In March, the performance was recorded without an audience.
 The play comes in three parts, marked as A, B, and C on the YouTube videos.
 You can read a synopsis of the play in English here.

 Anime and games in Akihabara—join a livestreamed tour

 Interested in retro games and anime culture?
 You don’t need to wait to visit Tokyo’s famous Akihabara area—you can join a local tour guide as he takes you into old-school game stores and hidden shops stacked with anime figures and other merch.
 The tour is an hour long, and costs ¥2,100.